Survivor-Centred Visual Narratives

 On Day 2, participants gained insights into the practices and approaches of Indigenizing testimony collection and Indigenous data sovereignty with a presentation from Kristin Kozar, director of the Indian Residential School History and Dialogue Centre.
 Following this, Duncan McCue facilitated a reflection on traumatic testimony and survivor-centred engagement, providing the opportunity for project members to share their experiences and learn from one another.

-Though not a scheduled activity, the artists and scholars who gathered for the AGM took frequent opportunities to spend time on the beautiful beaches and walkways that surround UBC.
+Though not scheduled activities, the artists and scholars who gathered for the AGM took frequent opportunities to spend time on the beautiful beaches and walkways that surround UBC.
+They also attended graphic artist Mangeshig Pawis-Steckely’s exhibit opening at the Slice of Life gallery on June 20, 2024.

 Project members gathered on the beach.
 Image credit Matt Huculak.